Home » Heart Health » What Are The Early Signs Of A Heart Attack?

 9. Swollen Legs, Feet, and Ankles

-When the heart does not pump blood fast enough, blood moves back into the veins and causes bloating in various parts of the body, like legs, feet, and ankles.
+When the heart does not pump blood fast enough, blood moves back into the veins and causes bloating in various parts of the body, like legs, feet, and ankles (ref. link).
 Heart failure also makes it harder for the kidneys to remove excess water and sodium from the body, which leads to bloating and swelling.

 Women are found to develop symptoms that are subtler and harder to identify as a heart attack, especially if the physician is only looking for the “usual” signs of a heart attack.
 While the common symptoms, such as chest pain or discomfort, apply to both men and women, women are more likely to experience less common symptoms, such as indigestion, difficulty in breathing, and back pain, sometimes even in the absence of obvious chest pain.

 Being aware of the early signs of a heart attack is important.
 Even if you are not sure you have a heart attack, seek immediate medical intervention if you experience any or all the symptoms mentioned above.
 While these signs do not always mean you have a heart attack, it is better to be cautious and take prompt action.
 The chances of surviving a heart attack are higher the sooner you get medical treatment.

 And remember — the best way to prevent heart attacks in the first place is to get your heart health regularly monitored for risk factors that can lead to a heart attack.